scipy-conference/scipy_proceedings/papers/kristen_thyng/thyng.rst

 ..
 What have I added?
 Non-global variables, TracPy class, iPython user manual, test cases, unit tests

 TracPy uses a class for a given simulation of drifters.
 The TracPy class is initialized with all necessary parameters for the simulation itself, *e.g.*, number of days to run the simulation, how many times to be sure to reinterpolated between available circulation model outputs, whether to use subgrid diffusion, and whether to run in 2D or 3D.
 The class has methods for reading in the numerical grid, preparing for the simulation, preparing for each model step (*e.g.*, reading in the velocity fields at the next time step), stepping the drifters forward between the two time steps of velocity fields stored in memory, wrapping up the time step, and wrapping up the simulation.
 Utilities are provided in TracPy for necessary computations, such as moving between spaces of the drifter locations.
-Drifter locations may, in general, be given both in geographic space (*i.e.*, longitude/latitude) or in projected space (*e.g.*, Universal Traverse Mercator or Lambert ConiC SOMETHING) to be in meters, and positions are converted using packages Basemap or Pyproj.
+Drifter locations may, in general, be given both in geographic space (*i.e.*, longitude/latitude) or in projected space (*e.g.*, universal traverse mercator or Lambert conformal conic) to be in meters, and positions are converted using packages Basemap or Pyproj.
 Additionally, drifter locations will need to be transformed between grid index space, how they are calculated in TRACMASS, and some real space.
 Plotting functions and common calculations are also included in the suite of code making up TracPy.

 Other improvements in the code system: